galletteuh/ps4disasm/README.md

 Fixed cursor bug where you press the Talk/Camp button while holding down a directional button.

 In Aiedo, the blue-haired NPC who likes Alys will no longer cause a softlock when he runs away and collides with walls and trees.

+Fixed graphics and RAM corruption bug that happens when you press Cancel after making a selection on the Message speed, Battle speed, Buttons, Macro Skill list and Macro confirm windows.

+Fixed graphics glitch when you press Cancel in the Aiedo bakery shop list.